-Tailgating is a big part of college football.
+Tailgating is a big part of sports, especially college football.
 The two go together like peanut butter and jelly.
 But, if you have little kids, tailgating can seem next to impossible.
 It can be so tricky that many parents give up tailgating all together while their kids are little.
 But, you don’t have to do that!
 I’m here to tell you that it is possible to tailgate with toddlers and babies.
 We have been taking my son to college football games since he was 9 months old.
 And we’ve been tailgating with him from the very beginning.
-Here are some of my tips and tricks for tailgating with toddlers to make it easy for you and fun for your little ones.
+Here are some tried and true tips and tricks for tailgating with toddlers to make it easy for you and fun for your little ones.

 1. A Place to Play

 The biggest thing that you need to do when you have a baby or toddler at your tailgate is to create a place specifically for them.
 When my son was a baby, I created his zone with a baby fence and a foam mat at every tailgate.
 The mat fit perfectly inside the fence.
-The mat allowed him to crawl and roll around as much as he wanted while keeping him off the ground, and the fence kept him in a safe spot.
+He could crawl and roll around as much as he wanted on the mat which kept him off the ground, and the fence kept him in a safe spot.
 It also kept the adults from stepping on him or his toys.

-As my son grew into a toddler, he no longer was happy with being inside the fence.
-He wanted to be out where he could walk around a bit more.
+As my son grew into a toddler, he was no longer happy being stuck inside the fence.
+He wanted out where he could walk around a bit more.
 At that point, I replaced the fence and mat with a play tent.
-The tent gave him a space of his own to hide in and play without him feeling like he was confined.
+The tent gave him a space of his own to hide in and play without feeling like he was confined.
+It also kept his toys out of the way so adults wouldn’t step on them.
 You can get a similar tent at Amazon.

 2. A Place to Sleep